Alcohol Rehab in Kentucky

 The Substance Abuse and Mental Health Services Administration notes Kentucky also struggles with significant issues related to alcohol abuse.
 Data provided in late 2019 indicated Kentucky had the third-highest rate of binge drinking in the United States.
 Additionally, nearly 5.5% of Kentucky residents struggled with an alcohol use disorder in 2018.

-We provide evidence-based treatment for addiction at our drug rehab center in KY.
+We provide evidence-based treatment at our drug & alcohol rehab center in Kentucky.